Lauryn2509/Cryptocurrency-Market-Data-TWAP-Paper-Trading-API/README.md

 ### Functionalities and Endpoints
 - **Root Endpoint (`GET /`)**
-  Returns a simple welcome message confirming that the API is running.
+  Returns a simple welcoming message confirming that the API is running.

-- **Exchanges Endpoints**:
+- **Exchanges Endpoints** :
   - `GET /exchanges` : Lists supported exchanges (Binance and Kraken).
   - `GET /exchanges/{exchange}/pairs` : Returns trading pairs for the specified exchange.
 The format of the pairs is the Websocket API one, which is the same as the REST API format for Binance but different for Kraken.
   - `GET /exchanges/kraken/pairs_restpoint` : Returns trading pairs for Kraken at the REST API format.